michaelr47/codec-proj-10-MiniLinter/README.md

 # codec-proj-10-MiniLinter
-// created a miniature version of a linter using array methods
+// created a miniature version of a linter using array methods.
+Iterators section on js.